Multitype L\'evy trees as scaling limits of multitype Bienaym\'e-Galton-Watson trees: Main Results

+We first use Lemma \ref{lem:decoration} to change from the conditioned MBGW tree to the conditioned glued (discrete) decoration.
+After that, we use Theorem \ref{thm:graphConv1} to prove the convergence of the conditioned glued decorations to the conditioned glued decoration $\bM^{i_0}_r$, which by construction \ref{constructionMultitypeLevyTreeGluedDecoration} is the conditioned multitype L\'evy tree.

+In Section \ref{sec:discreteDecorations}, we reinterpret the random-walk encoding of MBGW trees introduced by Chaumont and Liu \cite{MR3449255} in terms of decorations, thereby establishing Lemma \ref{lem:decoration}.
+The conditioned version of this result is presented in Corollary \ref{cor:DecorationSpalf}, where the MBGW tree is conditioned on the first subdecoration attached to the root being large, as in \eqref{eqnDecorationsWithBigSubtreeBig}.
+This conditioned tree is precisely the one that, after rescaling, converges to the multitype L\'evy tree.

-In Section \ref{sec:DecorationOfUlamTree} we provide the necessary background on the Gromov-Hausdorff-Prohorov topology as well as formal definitions of decorations.
-We then prove Theorem \ref{thm:graphConv1}.
-We follow the approach pioneered by S\'{e}nizergues in \cite{Senizergues.20} for establishing convergence of glued metric measure spaces.
+In Section \ref{sec:DecorationOfUlamTree}, we introduce the necessary background on the Gromov–Hausdorff–Prohorov topology and provide the formal definitions of decorations.
+We then establish Theorem \ref{thm:graphConv1}, which concerns the convergence of glued decorations, following the approach pioneered by S\'enizergues \cite{Senizergues.20} for proving convergence of glued metric measure spaces.

-In Section \ref{sec:levy} we recall some properties about single-type L\'{e}vy trees and L\'evy processes.
-We then proceed to recall the recent results of Chaumont and Marolleau in \cite{MR4193902, Chaumont:2021} on first hitting times of \textit{spectrally positive L\'{e}vy additive fields}, or spaLf's.
+Section \ref{sec:levy} recalls key properties of single-type L\'evy trees and L\'evy processes, together with the recent results of Chaumont and Marolleau \cite{MR4193902,MR4575008} on first hitting times of spaLf's.